 Each YouTube TV subscription allows for up to six separate user accounts, so each viewer can create a unique profile for customized suggestions and private DVR libraries.
 Up to three accounts can stream content simultaneously.

 While it took a while to roll out around the country, YouTube TV is now available in every television market in the U.S. This expansion completed with Glendive, Montana, according to a tweet from YouTube TV.

 The YouTube TV app is also available on Android, iOS, laptops and desktops, as well as Amazon's Fire TV devices.
 Plus, the YouTube TV iPhone app is about to leapfrog YouTube's app.
 YouTube TV apps have also been on on Apple TV boxes and Roku TVs and other Roku devices, including the Express, Ultra and Stick.

 The big news right now is not good for Roku.
 Not only did a Roku update break YouTube TV, but an inter-company spat could make things a hell of a lot worse.
 You know how the YouTube TV app is not in the Roku Channel Store?
 There's a chance the YouTube Roku app may follow.
 The countdown is ticking away for Dec.
 9, when the contract expires (the apps will stay on devices that have already downloaded it).

 Can I get YouTube TV on my smart TV?

-TV sets running the Android TV operating system, as well as Samsung and LG smart TVs from 2016 and 2017, can download a YouTube TV app.
-LG, Samsung and Sony smart TVs from 2014 and 2015 should be getting YouTube TV "soon," according to YouTube.
+TV sets running the Android TV operating system can download a YouTube TV app.
+Select LG, Samsung, Vizio, Sharp, Hisense and Sony smart TVs from 2014 and 2015 should be getting YouTube TV "soon," according to YouTube.
 For a full list of supported devices, click here.